ZZY-Zhou/RENet/README.md

 ## Citation

-If you use any of this code in your research, please cite the following work:
+If you use any of this code or the dataset DSEC-MOD in your research, please cite the following work: